CedricPradels/adada-server/README.md

 - [ ] test
 - [ ] Research : how to improve use of try...catch

-## Notes
-- Use GraphQL ?
-- Use persistent storage ?
-- Add jsdoc for function code description (typescript improvement)
-- setup CI ?
-- what about webpack ?
-- what about docker ?

 ## Issues
   - [ ] Prettier doesn't format non elsinted files : json, md, ...